Also see:

 - pipework.

-This guidance on ventilation should be read in conjunction with the definitions table at the beginning of Chapter 7.2 ‘Pitched roofs’.
+This guidance on ventilation should be read in conjunction with the definitions table at the beginning of this chapter.

 Pitched roofs should be adequately ventilated to limit the risk of interstitial condensation.
-Roof ventilation should be in accordance with BS 5250:2021.
+Roof ventilation should be in accordance with BS 5250:2021 Management of moisture in Buildings – Code of practice.

 The roof ventilation strategy should be selected dependent upon: